-- Some printable planner options: The Unorganized Homeschool Mom Planner – Deluxe Homeschool Planner – Uncomplicated Homeschool Planner
+- Some printable planner options: The Unorganized Homeschool Mom Planner – Deluxe Homeschool Planner

-Some people really like to have their planners have specific dates on them whereas others feel very trapped and panicky because if they miss a day their lessons are all messed up.
+Some people like to have their planners have specific dates on them whereas others feel very trapped and panicky because if they miss a day their lessons are all messed up.
 If you are the latter, I recommend changing it to be Day 1, Day 2, Day 3 instead of specific calendar dates.
 Then if you miss a day, you still are on schedule because it’s by day number instead!
-You can break up the lessons too – for an example, you might want to try doing math and language every day, but alternate science and social studies.
+You can break up the lessons too – for an example, try doing math and language every day, but alternate science and social studies.

 When you have the planner and the year layout settled, it’s time to plunk the information in!

 Another tip, if you are using a printed planner and are writing things in – use pencil.
 That way it’s editable and you can move things around as needed.
-Make sure any digital planner you have also offers a drag and drop option so you can feel free to change as you want.
+Make sure any digital planner you have also offers a drag and drop option so you can change as you want.